An Evolutionary Theory for the Variability Hypothesis: Introduction

 \section{Introduction}

-In his research on evolution in the 19th century Charles Darwin reported ``Throughout the animal kingdom, when the sexes differ in external appearance, it is, with rare exceptions, the male which has been the more modified; for, generally, the female retains a closer resemblance to the young of her own species, and to other adult members of the same group" \cite[pp.~221]{vob79}.
-Since then, evidence of greater male variability, although by no means universal in either traits or species, has been reported in a wide variety of animal species from wasps and adders to salmon and orangutans (cf. \cite{vob105}).
-Specifically citing Darwin's research on animals \cite[pp.~221--27]{vob79} and Ellis's research on humans \cite[pp.~358--372]{vob11}, psychologist and variability hypothesis expert Stephanie Shields wrote ``By the 1890's several studies had been conducted to demonstrate that variability was indeed more characteristic of males \ldots The biological evidence overwhelmingly favored males as the more variable sex" \cite[pp.~772-73]{vob67}.
+In his research on evolution in the 19th century Charles Darwin observed differences in variability between the sexes, reporting that \begin{quote} throughout the animal kingdom, when the sexes differ in external appearance, it is, with rare exceptions, the male which has been the more modified; for, generally, the female retains a closer resemblance to the young of her own species, and to other adult members of the same group \cite[pp.~221]{vob79}. \end{quote} Since then evidence of greater male variability, although by no means universal in either traits or species, has been reported in a wide variety of animal species from wasps and adders to salmon and orangutans (cf. \cite{vob105}).
+Specifically citing Darwin's research on animals \cite[pp.~221--27]{vob79} and Ellis's research on humans \cite[pp.~358--372]{vob11} psychologist Stephanie Shields~wrote \begin{quote} By the 1890's several studies had been conducted to demonstrate that variability was indeed more characteristic of males \ldots The biological evidence overwhelmingly favored males as the more variable sex \cite[pp.~772-73]{vob67}. \end{quote}

-The past quarter century has produced much new research on the greater male variability hypothesis in different contexts, most of which refer to humans, and the majority of which support Darwin's observation (see Appendix A).
-After citing specific evidence of greater male variability, Darwin had also raised the question of {\em why} this might occur, writing ``The cause of the greater general variability in the male sex, than in the female is unknown" \cite[p.~224]{vob79}.

-This question has persisted into the 21st century; for instance, ``There is evidence of slightly greater male variability in scores, although the causes remain unexplained" \cite[p.~495]{vob28}, and ``the reasons why males are often more variable remain elusive" \cite[p.~1]{vob25}.
-As statistician Howard Wainer phrased it, ``Why was our genetic structure built to yield greater variation among males than females?
-And not just among humans, but virtually all mammals" \cite[p.~255]{vob60}.
+The past quarter century has produced much new research on the greater male variability hypothesis in different contexts, most of which refer to humans, and the majority of which support Darwin's observation (e.g., see Appendix A).
+After citing specific evidence of greater male variability, Darwin had also raised the question of {\em why} this might occur, writing \begin{quote} The cause of the greater general variability in the male sex, than in the female is unknown \cite[p.~224]{vob79}. \end{quote} This question has persisted into the 21st century as noted for example by Hyde et al.: ``There is evidence of slightly greater male variability in scores, although the causes remain unexplained'' \cite[p.~495]{vob28}, and Halpern et al.: ``the reasons why males are often more variable remain elusive'' \cite[p.~1]{vob25}.
+As statistician Howard Wainer phrased it, \begin{quote} Why was our genetic structure built to yield greater variation among males than females?
+And not just among humans, but virtually all mammals \cite[p.~255]{vob60}. \end{quote}